Additional Call for VIT&L Week Scholarship

 - Impact – reflection on what your work means for teaching and learning – impact: for you, for your students, your colleagues and discipline, your institution, or more broadly

 - Visuals – may include images, figures, tables, etc. as appropriate and in line with conditions and permissions

 - References – include any references cited in the poster (title, authors, date, etc.), including an active weblink/DOI

 - Optional addition – a student response to the research/evidence-based enhancement

 Technical specifications and accessibility

-• All posters should be accompanied with an alternative document which includes the poster text and describes each image included in the poster to visually impaired users accessing with screen reading technology.
+Accessibility is very important to us.
+It is recommended that visuals meet accessibility requirements in order for all colleagues to engage with your content.
+In addition to being reflective of the principles of universal design for learning, all posters should be accompanied with an alternative document which includes the poster text and describes each image included in the poster to visually impaired users accessing with screen reading technology.
 Only .doc, .docx and RTF files will be accepted as the alternative document.

-Gasta lightning talk submissions must also:
+In addition to the poster submission, the Gasta lightning talk submissions must also:

-The authors of each of the 26 lightning talks accepted for the Gasta Marathon will be invited to participate in a peer feedback conversation with another lightning talk presentation team in the weeks prior to VIT&L Week.
-The purpose of this feedback conversation is to encourage dialogue across teams and to allow colleagues to assist one another in ensuring that talks are engaging and demonstrate what the research means for teaching and learning.
+The authors of each of the 26 lightning talks accepted for the Gasta Marathon will be invited to participate in a peer feedback conversation with another lightning talk presentation team in the week prior to VIT&L Week.
+The purpose of this feedback conversation is to encourage dialogue across teams and to allow colleagues to assist one another in ensuring that talks are engaging and demonstrate what the research/innovation means for teaching and learning.
 This process reflects the National Forum peer-support ethos and approach which is used in PD Open Courses.